espressif/vscode-esp-idf-extension/docs/tutorial/code_coverage.md

 Let's use the ESP-IDF [GCOV Example](https://github.com/espressif/esp-idf/tree/master/examples/system/gcov) for this tutorial.

 1. Click menu View -> Command Palette... and type **ESP-IDF: Show Examples Projects** and choose `Use Current ESP-IDF (/path/to/esp-idf)`.
-If the user doesn't see the option, please review the setup in [Install tutorial](./install.md).
+If you don't see the option, please review the setup in [Install tutorial](./install.md).

 2. A window will be open with a list a projects, go the **system** section and choose the `gcov`.
 You will see a **Create Project Using Example gcov** button in the top and a description of the project below.
 Click **Create Project Using Example GCOV** button.